 First of all, if what you need is just a basic blog with limited customization possibility – like a personal blog – then yes, WordPress.com is the solution for you.

 However, if you need the tiniest bit of customization, like when running a business site for example, WordPress.com will become quite expensive for you really quickly.
-Their Premium plan is actually $99 per year.
+Their Premium plan is $96 per year.

-If you compare this to WordPress.org, the only price you pay is that of a hosting plan.
+If you compare this to WordPress.org, the only price you pay is that of a hosting plan + domain name.
 As we’d reviewed here a while ago, you can get a high-quality hosting package for a WordPress site at around $47 per year (from SiteGround, for example, our top rated host; but you can go with another company and get similarly low prices as well, here are our readers’ preferred hosts based on a survey).
 For a domain name, that’s usually in the neighborhood of $10 a year.

-This makes the .org more than $50 cheaper than WordPress.com.
+This makes the .org $40 cheaper than WordPress.com.

 And, with WordPress.org, you have the freedom to do whatever you want, improve anything, and customize all you need about your site.
-WordPress.com will still only give you limited access to customizations, even if you agree to pay for their Premium plan.
+WordPress.com will still only give you limited access to customizations, even if you agree to pay premium.

 Instead of listing each individual set of pros and cons, I’m focusing just on the pros of one platform over the other.
 In other words, if you see something being a pro for one platform, it means that the other platform doesn’t have it.